Skip to content

 You can download the Online Retail Transaction Data Source from Kaggle.

 This dataset includes transactional details such as invoice numbers, stock codes, product descriptions, quantities, invoice dates, customer IDs, unit price, and the country of purchase.
-It has categorical features that include stockcode, description, country etc. Out of the 38 countries, UK far exceeds the others in sales of these products.
+Out of the 38 countries, UK far exceeds the others in sales of these products.

 • Are there outliers in the data points?